Which Instinct Limited Ingredient Canned Recipes Get

 The Instinct Limited Ingredient Diet product line includes the 3 canned dog foods listed below.

 Each recipe includes its AAFCO nutrient profile when available… Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.

 |Instinct Limited Ingredient Diet Real Rabbit Recipe||5||M|

-Instinct Limited Ingredient Diet Rabbit recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.
+Instinct Limited Ingredient Diet Real Turkey Recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Instinct Limited Ingredient Diet Real Turkey Recipe